 The fellowship enables journalists to:

-- visit Stanford and interact with researchers, scholars, and students;
+- interact with Stanford researchers, scholars, and students

-- intersect with ongoing research at the Center and Stanford;
+- intersect with ongoing research at Stanford and the Bill Lane Center

 We offer a single media fellowship with a $5,000 stipend for three months’ work.
-The grant will fund a journalist illuminating crucial issues about the region.
+Half of the grant is dispensed when the fellow is selected and the other half upon publication of the story.
+The award will fund a journalist illuminating crucial issues about the region.

-Applications for our 2022 fellowship are being accepted on a rolling basis through the end of September 2021, and we will make our selection at the end of October.
+The application period for our 2024 fellowship will commence September 12, 2023, and we will accept applications through October 9, 2023.
+We will make our selection by mid-November 2023, with the expectation that journalists will publish their work in the spring of 2024.
 A plan to work with Stanford-based experts is not a requirement, but will ensure an application gets extra attention.

 Criteria for acceptance: